sigilante/curriculum/hsl-2022.02/lesson2.md

 ##  Mold Essentials

-- "Identify current known irregular syntax."
-- "Convert between regular and irregular forms of runes to date."
-- "Identify a mold in the hierarchy of Urbit types (nouns, molds, marks)."
-- "Understand how type inference and type checking takes place."
-- "Bunt a mold."
-- "Identify type using `!>`."

 Programming languages use data types to distinguish different kinds of data and associated rules.
 For instance, what does it mean to add 3 to the letter A?
 Depending on your programming language, you could see `A3`, `D`, or an error.